-Ageratum Toxicity to Humans & Animals
+Ageratum: Toxic to Humans and Animals

-Sometimes known as Flossflower, Ageratum is a popular annual (and occasionally a perennial) known for its soft, fluffy clusters of blue, purple, pink, or white blooms.
+Sometimes known as Floss Flower, Ageratum is a popular annual (and occasionally a perennial) known for its soft, fluffy clusters of blue, purple, pink, or white blooms.
 It’s a favorite in borders, containers, and pollinator gardens, but many gardeners wonder whether it’s safe to handle, consume, or plant around pets.

+Short Answer: Ageratum is NOT Edible and should be used for visual appeal only.
 Certain compounds in Ageratum can cause irritation or illness if ingested, so it’s important to know the risks before planting it in areas accessible to pets, children, or grazing animals.

 By: Reggie Meehan (10/17/2025)